Smog Exemption For Low Income Applicants

 - You must not be in the process of selling the vehicle or registering it in the State of California for the first time.

-- Your vehicle must require emission related repairs in the amount of $650.00 or greater.
-You must provide a written estimate and diagnosis from a certified smog repair shop or station.
+- Your vehicle has had emission related repairs in the amount of $650.00 or greater performed by a

 Requirement: Prior to applying for a smog certificate waiver, consumers

 Here to download a CAP application which will provide up to $500.00 in free smog check repair assistance from the state.

 Once approved and your vehicle repaired with unsuccessful results, you will be eligible for a smog certificate waiver through the smog referee's office.